Jezzffihuter2022/wangchuyao.github.io/_pages/grants.md

 author_profile: true
 ---

-I have secured a total amount of **US$ 248,000 in research grants and academic awards**.
+I have secured a total amount of **US$248,000 in research grants and academic awards**.

 This demonstrates the broad appeal and real-world relevance of my research, and my ability to communicate its significance to varied stakeholders.
 With several high-impact projects underway, I am well-positioned to attract substantial grants in the future.